-A photographer captured the aurora lights and the Orion constellation in one spectacular image using a novel method.
+A photographer captured the aurora lights and details from the Orion constellation that have never been captured in the same image before.

 Roi Levi’s magical shot, taken in Iceland, was only achievable thanks to a new shooting technique.

-Visible around the stars in the image is red hydrogen dust that was captured on a Canon EOS Ra, designed for astrophotography, with a special nebula filter attached, the H-alpha.
+Visible around the stars in the image is red hydrogen dust from Barnard’s Loop that was captured on a Canon EOS Ra, designed for astrophotography, with a special nebula filter attached, the H-alpha.

 “I wanted to take things to the next level and do something no one has ever done before,” he tells PetaPixel.